3 Tips for Optimizing YouTube Ad Placements

 If you’re running Display campaigns, you understand the value of awareness campaigns.
 And to help boost awareness for my clients’ brands, I love to use YouTube as well.
 But targeting placements for video campaigns differs greatly from how we choose placements on the Display Network.

 I’m going to share three things you need to keep in mind to help you select better placements for your video campaigns in Google Ads.
+(Please note that if you're looking for pandemic-specific tips on YouTube Advertising, you can head to my post on YouTube advertising during COVID-19.)

 1. They’re Called Video Campaigns for a Reason